Greater Houston Convention and Visitors Bureau Executive Team

 Prior to joining the GHCVB, Ms. Clapham-Rosenow worked as marketing director for CBS Radio, Houston for five years.
 She has also worked as the promotions manager for the Houston Museum of Natural Science and was the client services manager for two Houston advertising agencies.

-Vice President of Convention Services
+Senior Vice President of Destination Services

-Vice President of Tourism
+Senior Vice President of Tourism

 Vice President/Executive Director of the Film Commission